UEA Refugee Week

 Refugee Week is the world’s largest arts and culture festival celebrating the contributions, resilience and creativity of refugees and people seeking sanctuary.

-Whilst the national refugee week is held in June, this year UEA is joining universities across the UK to collaboratively organise events from the 1st-8th of March to coincide with when campuses are busiest.
+Whilst the national refugee week is held in June, this year UEA joined universities across the UK to collaboratively organise events from the 1st-8th of March to coincide with when campuses are busiest.

 The theme for national refugee week 2024 is “Our Home”; from the places we gather to our collective home, planet earth.Refugee week offers us the opportunity to reflect and consider what actions we can individually and collectively take to create a kinder, more compassionate world.